Lynnmich/alx-low_level_programming/README.md

 # Low-Level Programming & Algorithm Project Overview

 ### The Low-Level Programming & Algorithm repository consisted of several projects that focused on low-level programming concepts and algorithmic problem-solving.
-These projects provided participants with a deep understanding of programming in the C language, data structures, algorithms, and system programming in Linux and Unix environments.
+These projects provided a deep understanding of programming in the C language, data structures, algorithms, and system programming in Linux and Unix environments.
 Here's an overview of the projects undertaken:

 ### Hatching Out